jackveithPITT/Directions-Markdown/README.md

 - Check all connections to make sure the pin and contact point are properly connected.
 Resolder any connections that do not look adequate.

 ### 9. Reassemble the keyboard
-- Reassemble the keyboard by reversing the steps taken to disassemble iit.
-Make sure the I/O connection has been restored so that data can flow from the PCB into the corresponding machine.
+- Reassemble the keyboard by reversing the steps taken to disassemble it.
+Make sure the I/O connection disconnected in step 4 has been restored so that data can flow from the PCB into the corresponding machine.

 ### 10. Test the keys
 - Plug your keyboard into the machine you will test it with.
 Use an online key checker to validate that all keys are working as intended.
 If a key fails to register a keystroke, recheck the solder as you may have created a faulty connection.